chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 ✅ **DO** make use of yup schemas for validation and mutations related to forms.

-✅ **DO** move the yup schema outside a component unless it requires access to something in component like state (which can be avoided with a different design).
+✅ **DO** move the yup schema outside a component unless it requires access to something in a component, like a state (which can be avoided with a different design).
 This avoids a new schema being created on each render.
-Given the inner workings on yup on each mutation the schema is cloned, so an object schema composed of multiple property schemas is cloned for each, not ideal.
+Given the inner workings of yup on each mutation the schema is cloned, so an object schema composed of multiple property schemas is cloned for each, not ideal.

 ```typescript
 // from this